rcr-software/How-To-Program/Lessons/Lesson 3/README.txt

 Coding Style:
 	Loop variables			- loop variables should start at i then j then k and so on.
 	Variables			- C# uses camel case for variables. capitalize the start of each word except the first. ex. testVar, xDir, pointSystem, test
 	Functions and classes		- Capital Each Word. ex.
 AddNumbers, TestingData immutable datatype		- Const or ReadOnly variables are all caps with _ between words. ex.
-MAX_HEIGHT, SPEED, MAX_TURN {}						- Like C you should put brackets on the line after the header. they shouldn’t go on the same line because it is harder to read ex of new line bracket (THIS IS TOTALLY NOT PERSONAL PREFERENCE AND SHOULD DEFINITLY BE TAKEN AS FACT): if(true)
+MAX_HEIGHT, SPEED, MAX_TURN {}				- Like C you should put brackets on the line after the header. they shouldnâ€™t go on the same line because it is harder to read ex of new line bracket (THIS IS TOTALLY NOT PERSONAL PREFERENCE AND SHOULD DEFINITLY BE TAKEN AS FACT): if(true)
 		{